crean-j/twitter_sentimentanalysis_democraticpartydebates/README.md

 * We are using a free Twitter account so:
   * The Twitter API will only give data for the last seven days.
   * The Twitter API will only return 100 tweets for a search.
+  * The Twitter API will only allow 180 searches every 15 minutes.
 * Stanford CoreNLP API was trained on movie reviews so may not be as accurate for Tweets.
 * Tweets often have slang, misspellings and emojis that cannot be accurately analyzed.